 what i keep returning to

-i grew up in manhattan beach, brooklyn i have a unique relationship with the ocean. for city kids like me, the ocean was a blank calm space and an open possibility away from dark tunnels, cramped apartments, and anthropocene chatter. i intend to share this sacred space with as many people as possible.
+i grew up in manhattan beach, brooklyn. the ocean. for city kids like me, was a blank calm space and an open possibility away from dark tunnels, cramped apartments, and noise.